Skip to main content

 • Leadership: The TraCS K Program is led by Drs.
 Michelle Hernandez and Jonathan Juliano.

-• Support: Up to 3 years of 75% salary support for research and training.
+• Support: The K12 will support up to $120,000 per year for each K12 scholar exclusive of fringe benefits for up to 3 years.
+Scholars will devote 75% of their time to research and training.
 (Individuals in certain specialties may request permission for reduced research time with approval of NIH).
 The length of support is contingent upon achievement of research milestones as stated in the application, participation in required K activities, and NIH policies regarding transition to independent mechanisms of support (e.g., R01).

 • Mentorship: Scholars must propose at least 2 mentors, one of whom must be a clinician, and one designated as a Primary Mentor.

 • Research: The research project proposed should be designed to address a translational science barrier.
-(Additional details in the application (docx).)
+(See additional details in the sample application (docx).)

 • Training: Applicants must provide a rationale for further training and describe skills specific to their work they wish to learn during the K. In addition, all scholars attend seminars to review research products, to develop leadership and mentoring skills, and to obtain training in the principals of translational science.